Sendia massacre

-Sendia massacre (সেনদিয়া হত্যাকান্ড) was a massacre of unarmed Bengali Hindus in Sendia village in undivided Faridpur district on 20 May 1971 by the Pakistan Army.< 127 Bengali Hindu men, women and children were killed in the massacre.
+Sendia massacre (সেনদিয়া হত্যাকান্ড) was a massacre of 127 unarmed Bengali Hindus in Sendia village in undivided Faridpur district on 20 May 1971 by the Pakistani Army.
+127 Bengali Hindu men, women and children were killed in the massacre.
 The killers did not spare even the pregnant women, children or the elderly people.
-76 out of the 127 victims were women.
+76 out of the dead were women.

 Background

 At present, the village of Sendia falls under Khalia Union of Rajoir Upazila in Madaripur District under Dhaka Division.
 Sendia is just 24 km from the Madaripur District headquarters.
 In 1971, Madaripur District was a sub-division under the undivided Faridpur District.
 At that time, there were very less motorable roads and hence the waterways constituted the main thoroughfares of the region.
 Steamers and country boats were the primary modes of transport.
 The region around Sendia in Rajoir Upazila was the birthplace of eminent Bengali Hindu political leaders of yore like Ambica Charan Mazumdar, Gour Chandra Bala, Phani Bhusan Majumdar among others.
 Historically, the present Rajoir Upazila had always been a Hindu majority region.
-During the Operation Searchlight, the Pakistan Army had set up an army camp at Tekerhat steamer station, in Rajoir Upazila.
+During the Operation Searchlight, the Pakistani Army had set up an army camp at Tekerhat steamer station, in Rajoir Upazila.